General Equipment at Joliet Public Schools District 86 Illinois

 • Asbestos-containing gaskets and packings in boiler feed systems and associated piping

 Working in confined spaces — supply and return plenums, above suspended ceilings, in utility tunnels — to service air handlers, repair ductwork, and inspect equipment is alleged to have brought HVAC technicians into repeated direct contact with deteriorating asbestos-containing materials.
-Products such as Celotex duct wrap are reported to have been widely used in institutional HVAC systems of this era.
+Products such as ceiling tile duct wrap are reported to have been widely used in institutional HVAC systems of this era.

 Electricians and Millwrights